How Does a Short Sale Affect Credit?

 • Don't miss loan and credit card payments.
 Making your bill payments on time adds positive information to your credit reports, which can help you improve your credit scores.
 Conversely, late payments typically hurt your scores, so try to always make at least the minimum payment on time on all your accounts, every billing cycle.

 • Open new accounts.
 If you don't have any loans or credit cards, you may want to open accounts that can help you build credit.
-Secured cards and credit-builder loans are often good options for people who have poor credit.
+Secured cards and credit-builder loans are often solid options for people who have poor credit.
 Depending on your credit, you could also look into good rewards credit cards, including options without annual fees.

 • Boost your score.
 You can sign up for Experian Boost®ø and add utility, cellphone and certain streaming service payments to your Experian credit report.
 These payments aren't otherwise included on your credit report, and their presence can then help improve your credit scores that are based on your Experian credit report.